Please note that this opportunity has now closed.

-This grant programme is an ‘Open Call’, with proposals sought that address specific or multiple public health issues by gathering evidence with the potential to contribute to improved public health outcomes in humanitarian contexts.
+This grant programme is an ‘Open Call’, with proposals sought for research that will strengthen the public health evidence base in humanitarian settings, and contribute to more effective interventions in humanitarian response.

 All proposals will be expected to demonstrate the potential scale and impact of the proposed research and, to do this, you might like to consider adopting the following approaches:

 This is an Open Call but applications must have a research team including both a research institution and an operational humanitarian organisation to be eligible.
 We will consider applications from any legally registered not-for-profit body across the globe.

 Humanitarian crises can include conflict-affected locations, natural disasters and complex emergencies.
 Humanitarian settings also include refugee or IDP camps/settlements, including in protracted crises, and refugees or IDPs living in urban settings.
 A full definition is available in our Call Guidelines.

 This year we have introduced a new Formative research stream, alongside our existing Open research.
 Funding of up to £100,000 is available for research which will inform a larger study.
 Activities must be conducted over a maximum of 24 months.